SallaApp/Salla-CLI/README.md

 The Salla CLI (salla-cli) is available via npm and is packaged to be used globally so you can access it everywhere.

-Salla CLI comes with an easy to use, straight-forward commands that does the complete setup to either your Salla Theme or App.
+Salla CLI comes with an easy to use, straight-forward commands that does the complete setup to your Salla App.
 To be ready, you will need some prerequisites which will be listed hereafter.

 What can you use [Salla CLI](https://github.com/SallaApp/Salla-CLI) for?